-There were three things I learnt about Gulmarg in my 2 days of stay here.
-First was that the place is a bit on the expensive side; second that it is infested by guides and pony owners; and third is that you got to watch where you step.
+There were three things I learned in our 2 days of sightseeing in Gulmarg.
+The first was that the place is a bit on the expensive side.
+Second that it is infested by guides and pony owners, and the third is that you got to watch where you step.
 Let me explain.

 Also Read: Tourist Attractions in Gulmarg

 The moment you get down from your car at the market area, the first smell you catch will be of horse dung.
 That is how bad it actually is.